Frege/frege/README.md

 The compiler, an Eclipse plugin and a provisional version of the documentation can be [downloaded](https://github.com/Frege/frege/releases).
 Note that Frege requires JDK 7 to compile and run programs.

-The compiler, the standard library, and the documentation tool are **themselves written in Frege**.
+The compiler, the standard library, the Eclipse plugin, and the documentation tool are **themselves written in Frege**.
 This should speak for itself regarding stability, functional completeness and performance of the language.

 The documentation is provisional and the library supports almost all of the Haskell 2010 standard library